TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.5-vsan/_index.md

 ## Performance Troubleshooting

 The above KPI metrics are good enough for monitoring.
 It tells you if there is a problem.
-To know what’s causing the problem, you need to dig deeper.
+To know what's causing the problem, you need to dig deeper.
 The first step is to recognise that there are two broad layers: VM layer and backend layer.

-I’ve put the two screens side by side for ease of comparison.
+I've put the two screens side by side for ease of comparison.
 What do you notice?

 ![VM vs Backend](2.4.5-fig-4.png)

 Just like other storage subsystems, you will expect the latency & outstanding IO at the backend layer to be lower.
-This is because it’s a subset of the entire path taken by the IO command of the VM.
+This is because it's a subset of the entire path taken by the IO command of the VM.

-Let’s dive deeper to peel the layer.
+Let's dive deeper to peel the layer.
 The following diagram shows the key components and how the latency counters are measured.
 It visualizes the hardware and software component using different box style.

 - **Software**: VM, vSAN software and Network kernel loadable module
 - **Hardware**: IO Controller Card, Cache Disk, Capacity Disk, and Network Card

 The white arrows show a single Write command, and the yellow arrow show a single read command.
 Both have double arrows to show the acknowledgement when the command has been completed.

 - The write request is written to the cache disk, and acknowledged.
-The destaging to capacity disk is done post acknowledgement, hence it’s not part of the VM disk latency.
+The destaging to capacity disk is done post acknowledgement, hence it's not part of the VM disk latency.
 In this example, we are showing that the writing happens to be on local ESXi host.
 - The read request is shown as remote so we can cover both local and remote scenarios.
 Notice the read does not touch the local IO Controller Card.
 It goes into the network subsystem, which drives the physical network card.
 On the destination host, the vSAN software will first read from the cache.
 If there is a miss, it will read from the capacity disk.

 ![VM on vSAN flow](2.4.5-fig-5.png)